Mostafa-ElMonateh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - 0-strcat.c has a function that concatenates two strings.
 - 1-strncat.c has a function that concatenates two strings.
 - 2-strncpy.c has a function that copies a string.
+- 3-strcmp.c has a function that compares two strings.